kutama/Lagrange/_posts/2015-04-04-About-the-author.md

 Antelope shooting at Kutama Antelope Estate,
 Play golf at an 18 hole Kutama Golf Course.
 (In development ).

-For more information, ping us @KutamaCodeclan
+For more information, tweet us @KutamaCodeclan